YunoRock/yunorock-doc/handbook.md

 ### Quick start: how to install

 ***Come back later!***

-TODO:

-* create the repository then promote it here
-* provide an image file

 You only need to know the services you want and the interaction between them.